The last time I went for my well-woman visit (=the gyno), they asked if I ate a healthy diet a) all of the time, b) some of the time, or c) never.

 Points 1 through 7 above are about what we should be doing MOST of the time.
 But not ALL of the time.
 When I think about things like chocolate, french fries, funnel cake… If I ate them every day, I would feel like shit and my life would be worse for it.
 But if I treat myself with some of that forbidden deliciousness occasionally – if I thoroughly enjoy every morsel because it’s a rare delicacy – I count it as a life improvement.

 I’ve also stopped beating myself up for occasional stress eating.
 I read some article that said you shouldn’t eat junk food if you are feeling bad, because it will make you feel worse.
 But I beg to differ.
-The night I had to say good-bye to my dog soul-mate, I came home and ate a bag of potato chips (not the lunch box size).
+The night I had to say good-bye to my dog soul-mate, I came home and ate a bag of potato chips (not the lunch box size and not in a cute little bowl).
 And after a certain election fiasco, dinner was double quarter pounder meals for three days in a row.
 It didn’t make me feel worse, because I was already so low that I couldn’t feel any worse.
 I just felt like I needed comfort food and that’s exactly what I got.

 This type of eating is only a problem if you are doing it too often and you’ll know when you hit that point.
 If you are eating to alleviate stress more than occasionally, then the problem is really the stress – not your diet.
 If you work on addressing the source of the stress, the diet will fall into place naturally.

-9. When You Fall Off The Horse, Get Right Back On!
+9. When You Fall Off The Healthy Eating Horse, Get Right Back On!

 When my sister and I are on vacation together, we eat every possible kind of crap that we can get our greedy fingers on and we keep telling each other that it’s ok because we’ll start a “new life” as soon as the vacation is over.
 But when the “new life” starts, we are so stressed about having to go back to work, that it’s an excuse to pile on just a few more crappy meals. 😉 And then somehow the “new life” is completely forgotten about.